ellakonency/nfl-fourth-down-dashboard/README.md

 into independent EPA models.

-This avoids the common mistake of calculating conversion rates using all fourth downs, which artificially depresses expected conversion probabilities.
+This avoids the common mistake of calculating conversion rates based on all fourth-down attempts, which artificially depresses expected conversion probabilities.